Stalham

 1888

-Horning_Mill_Loke_postmill was probably the first postmill and possibly even the first windmill to be fitted with William Cubitt's patent sails some time after 1807 that were eventually to be used by nearly all Norfolk windmills.
+Horning_Mill_Loke_postmill was probably the first postmill and possibly even the first windmill to be fitted with William Cubitt's patent sails some time after 1807.
+This type of sail would eventually be used by nearly all Norfolk windmills.

 c.1890